THE SKILLSTRAIN SCAM & HOW I GOT MY REFUND

 So I rejected the offer and informed Skillstrain I would pursue the matter through the county court.
 Skillstrain then promptly refunded my entire course fee and acknowledged liability in writing, but the refund letter came from another company called Multimedia Computer Training Limited.
 I haven't yet chased up this company's exact relationship with Skillstrain, but they were described to me in writing by Skillstrain as a "marketing company".
 Note that they were also blamed by Skillstrain in response to the BBC's revelation of two false endorsments (Manpower and Elan IT) in 2006.
 My refund confirmation from Multimedia Computer Training featured a squiggled signature, but no typed name.
 I checked the signature against those on the financial documents of the company and couldn't find a match.
 An even stranger detail is that Companies House documents show that Multimedia Computer Training Limited has been exempt from audit year after year, presumably due to dormant or low turnover status - so how are they able to refund customers?
 Is it a front company for the purposes of giving Skillstrain plausible deniability?
 This Skillstrain quote from the 2006 BBC report is revealing, "If it turns out Multimedia Computer Training Ltd and or its advisor have broken this policy, we will take this very seriously and take further action against them."
 As my refund letter reveals, three years on its business as usual and no action was ever taken by Skillstrain against the supposed guilty party.
 They have also told me in writing that they will inevtigate the matter further.
 Perhaps a giveaway clue that Multimedia Computer Training Limited are simply another company within the overall Skillstrain scam is that one of the directors of the company is registered as being of Czech nationality.
 Jan Telensky himself came to Britain from the Czech Republic. (an email correspondent recently informed me that Jan Telensky is a share holder at Multimedia Computer Training Limited, but I haven't yet checked this at Companies House records).

-if you’re a dissatisfied Skillstrain customer then perhaps my experience can serve as a template for you to recover your course fees.
+If you’re a dissatisfied Skillstrain customer then perhaps my experience can serve as a template for you to recover your course fees.
 Keep hold of all your Skillstrain coursework, credit contracts and sales brochure materials as these may be needed as evidence.
 Make sure that all of your communication with Skillstrain and its credit company partners is done by letter and keep stored records of all correspondence.
 Contact your local Trading Standards authority, inform them of whichever Skillstrain false endorsements have appeared on your Skillstrain brochures and course material and ask them to challenge Skillstrain.
 You may be able to strengthen your case by writing enquiry emails / letters to any other companies whose logos and supposed endorsements were used to persuade you to sign up.
 If you find new false endorsements, get evidence in writing from the companies involved.
 If Trading Standards are unable to assist you then you can pursue your case through the County Courts.
 For a reasonable fee the County Courts can provide mediation to resolve a claim without actually going to court.
 To my knowledge this service is cheaper than using a solicitor.
 Free mediation can also be found through LawWorks.

 Here you can download confirmation letters from E-skills, the British Learning Association (now called the BILD) and City & Guilds regarding the three false endorsements I have so far uncovered (Due to reader request I've recently replaced the three downloadable documents with higher resolution files).
 There may actually be more false endorsements, as I haven't heard back from all the companies I wrote to.
 The BBC Watchdog report is called Skillstrain Under Scrutiny and can be viewed here.
+(Update 9th May 2013: The link is no longer working, but I will be providing a downloadable archived copy on my page METROPOLITAN INTERNATIONAL SCHOOLS LIMITED - INFORMATION & DOCUMENTS.
+The report was recently removed from the BBC website as part of a general removal of material over three years old.)

 Feel free to contact the BBC and request a Watchdog update on Skillstrain.
 Feel free also to register valid complaints with any other relevant watchdogs or regulatory bodies and, if legally applicable, take action against the specific sales rep who flogged the course to you.
 One possible course of complaint is the Companies Investigation Branch (CIB).
 Businesslink also conduct fraud investigations.
 Consumer Direct and the Financial Services Authority may also be able to help.